marquinoir/codepath-flix/README.md

 <img src="https://i.imgur.com/RIjBxhC.gif"> <br>

 ### Notes
-Describe any challenges : HackMD is timing out to upload imgur// gif might not display The collection view is timing out and not showing.
+Describe any challenges : The collection view is timing out and not showing.